mrazomej/phd/src/chapter_04/section_08_hill_fits.md

 physically unrealistic model and the extracted Hill coefficient is often difficult to contextualize in the physics of a system [@Weiss1997].
-In the present work, we note that a Hill function, even if it is only used because of its simplicity presents no mechanism to understand how a regulatory system's behavior will change if physical parameters such as repressor copy number or operator binding energy are varied.
+In the present work, we note that a Hill function, even if it is only used because of its simplicity, presents no mechanism to understand how a regulatory system's behavior will change if physical parameters such as repressor copy number or operator binding energy are varied.
 In addition, the Hill equation provides no foundation to explore how mutating the repressor (e.g., at its inducer-binding